 - Try to gently rotate the abutment to check that it is stable.
-If the connection is not stable, refer the patient to a trained healthcare professional to have it tightened. - Inspect the skin surrounding the abutment, and remove any debris around or on the inside of the abutment. - Inform the patient that in the event of persistent soreness, he or she must contact the clinic.
+If the connection is not stable, refer the patient to a trained healthcare professional. - Inspect the skin surrounding the abutment, and remove any debris around or on the inside of the abutment. - Inform the patient that in the event of persistent soreness, he or she must contact the clinic.
 It is easier to treat skin irritations or infections at an early stage.